jupyterlab/jupyterlab/CONTRIBUTING.md

 - Ensure the core package version dependencies match everywhere.
 - Ensure imported packages match dependencies.
 - Ensure a consistent version of all packages.
-- Manage the all-packages meta package.
+- Manage the meta package.

-The `packages/all-packages` metapackage is used to build all of the TypeScript in the repository at once, instead of 50+ individual builds.
+The `packages/metapackage` package is used to build all of the TypeScript in the repository at once, instead of 50+ individual builds.

 The integrity script also allows you to automatically add a dependency for